golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/parallel_processing.md

 Note, we use the `beginBatch()` method to organise together 2 sequential commands: first will run the hashcat and the second will print the content of the output file.
 As we conclude the batch with `end()` method the task function will return an array of results objects.
-As the `cat pass.potfile` is run as a second command its result will by inder index 1.
+As the `cat pass.potfile` is run as a second command its result will by at index 1.
 Keep in mind that tasks executed on a single worker instance run within the same virtual machine and share the contents of a VOLUME.
 This means that files in the VOLUME left over from one task execution will be present in a subsequent run as long as the execution takes place on the same provider and thus, the same file system.